MRDarshan7/project-manager-for-programmers/README.md

 ### 1. Open the App

-1. Extract the `devflow-pm.zip` file
-2. Open `index.html` in your web browser
+1. Open `index.html` in your web browser
-3. Or use a local server:
+2. Or use a local server:
    ```bash
    # Using Python
    python -m http.server 8000